Skiing With Glasses: Ultimate Guide

-Dr. Samuel Pierce from the American Optometic Association, recommends wearing single-use contacts which allow for the best contrast vision because you have a fresh lens each day (source).
+Dr. Samuel Pierce from the American Optometric Association, recommends wearing single-use contacts which allow for the best contrast vision because you have a fresh lens each day.
 It’s also a good idea to choose contact lenses with UV protection so that when you take off your goggles during breaks on the mountain your eyes still stay protected.

 In warm weather or spring skiing, you could ditch your goggles and wear a pair of prescription sunglasses.

-Ideally, they will have a wrap-around shape that blocks light from the top and bottom and stay secure to your face as your moving at speed down the slopes.
+Ideally, they will have a wrap-around shape that blocks light from the top and bottom and stay secure to your face as your move at speed down the slopes.

 If the wind picks up, your exposed face may get cold, so it’s always best to have your clear spectacles and OTG goggles (or prescription goggle insert setup) in your backpack as a backup.